angularexample/mfe-angular-react-nx/README.md

 In return, Please:

+### Click the Star Button, and Follow the Author

-* Go to the repository https://github.com/angularexample/mfe-angular-react-nx and click the **Starred** button at the top right.
+* Go to the Repository https://github.com/angularexample/mfe-angular-react-nx and click the **Star** button at the top right.
 * Go to my GitHub page https://github.com/angularexample and click the **Follow** button on the left side.

 This will help to promote the repo and help others find this solution.